 “We’ve done a mixture of emotional and rational marketing, but what we’ve done really well is understand the mood of the country, particularly in terms of their relationship with us.”

-This understanding led to Australia Post’s Dear Australia campaign in which Australians are encouraged to write letters about their pandemic experience.
+This understanding led to Australia Post’s Dear Australia campaign in which Australians were encouraged to write letters about their pandemic experience.

-Thousands of letters have poured in since the campaign launched on 22 June 2020.
+Thousands of letters poured in during the campaign, which launched on 22 June 2020.